-Hosts must provide each team a minimum of 55 minutes of practice on the competition court on the practice day and game day.
+Hosts must provide each team a minimum of 55 minutes of practice on the competition court on the practice day and on the days of the semifinals and finals.
+Equal time must be allotted to all teams.
+Practices on the day of the quarterfinals are limited to 25 minutes.
 Five-minute breaks will be scheduled between each practice to accommodate teams' arrival to and departure from the arena floor.